eharrow/eharrow.github.io/_posts/2020-03-12-dark-mode-for-jekyll.md

     opacity: 1;
   }
   .highlight {
-    background-color: lightgrey;
+    …
 }
-}
 ```

-On a Mac running Catalina you can switch to Dark Mode
+On a Mac running Catalina you can switch to Dark Mode in System Preferences.

 ![mac catalina dark mode screenshot](/public/images/mac-catalina-dark-mode.png){:class="img-fluid rounded"}